FACTION BRIEF

 The Witness Protocol

 The Witness Protocol is a faction of uploaded consciousnesses who have volunteered to become the Sprawl's incorruptible memory.
-They observe and record everything — every corporate transaction, every backroom deal, every whispered negotiation.
+They observe and record everything — every corporate transaction, every backroom deal, every whispered negotiation in every boardroom they can infiltrate.
 They embed in digital infrastructure like ghosts in the walls, creating tamper-proof distributed records that no corporation can delete, no army can seize, and no court can subpoena.

 Can't Be Killed